Category Sources

 Agriculture emits greenhouse gases

-In Short Agriculture contributes to greenhouse gas (GHG) emissions through various processes involved in food production.
-A Few Details Key sources of GHG emissions in agriculture include: – The combustion of fossil fuels in tractors and machinery. – The release of methane from the decomposition of organic waste and byproducts.
-(Approximately two-thirds of methane emissions originate from agriculture, while the remaining one-third is attributed to the oil and coal industries and is classified under the industrial sector.) – The application of fertilizers and tilling practices, which are associated with GHG emissions due to microbial activity.
-More Info Full explanation: How the Economic System Impedes the Fight Against Global Warming.
+Agriculture contributes to greenhouse gas (GHG) emissions through various processes involved in food production.
+A Few More Details Key sources of GHG emissions in agriculture include: • The combustion of fossil fuels in tractors and other machinery. • The release of methane from the decomposition of organic waste and agricultural byproducts. • The application of fertilizers and tilling practices, which generate GHG emissions through soil microbial activity.
+Approximately two-thirds of global methane emissions originate from agriculture.
+The remaining one-third is attributed primarily to the oil and coal industries and is categorized under “industrial processes.”
+Full explanation: How the Economic System Impedes the Fight Against Global Warming.
 Original idea: Is It Possible to Completely Eliminate Taxes on the Green Economy?

 US GHG emissions